cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 > SDCards for the PIs in a cluster one at a time, so we can just  plug
 > the cards in, and with minimal effort start the cluster that simply works?

-You are in luck, we have spent some time to develop such a tool.
+You are in luck, we have spent some time to develop such a tool and presnt it at as part of [PiPlanet](https://piplanet.org)[^piplanet] .
 No more spending hours upon hours to replicate the steps, learn complex DevOps tutorials, but instead get a cluster set up easily with just a few commands.